 - and likely others as well

-SolidWorks uses the term virtual sharp.
-SolidWorks offers a list of options for the delineation of virtual sharp (i.e., point location), which is found at Tools pulldown>Options...>Document Properties tab>Dimensions heading>Virtual Sharps subheading.
-The only method supported by ASME Y14.5-2009 is the use of intersecting extension lines from two surfaces; so called witness in SolidWorks.
+The SOLIDWORKS application uses the term virtual sharp.
+SOLIDWORKS offers a list of options for the delineation of virtual sharps (i.e., point locations).
+These options are found at Tools pulldown>Options...>Document Properties tab>Dimensions heading>Virtual Sharps subheading.
+The only method supported by ASME Y14.5-2018 is the use of intersecting extension lines from two surfaces; so called witness in SOLIDWORKS.

 The standard does not require any other identifier or labelling.
 Yet many of us do feel compelled to add some sort of label to the dimension, using one of the above terms or their initials.
 A label does add clarity, particularly when the scale of a view makes display of a point location hard to read.